ThinkGeo/Desktop-Maps/QuickStartGuides/QuickStartGuide_WPF_VS/ProductionCenter.md

-This guide will demonstrate how to register for a ThinkGeo account, download and install the Production Center,  activate and manage your ThinkGeo products.
+This guide will demonstrate how to register for a ThinkGeo account, download and install the Production Center,  activate and manage your ThinkGeo products licenses.

 # ThinkGeo Production Center: Manage all ThinkGeo Products Licenses